Diversity Analysis of Bit-Interleaved Coded Multiple Beamforming with Orthogonal Frequency Division Multiplexing: Negative Effect of Subcarrier Correlation

 \section{Negative Effect of Subcarrier Correlation}

 In practice, $M$ is always much larger than $L$.
-In this case, correlation exists among subcarriers as shown in (\ref{eq:correlation}) and \cite{Edfors_OFDM_SVD}.
-Hence, to calculate (\ref{eq:pep_alpha}), the joint Probability Density Function (PDF) of $\mathbf{\Lambda}(m) \mathbf{\Lambda}^H(m)$ for all $m$ satisfying $\mathbf{a}_m \neq \mathbf{0}$, which are eigenvalues of a set of correlated Wishart matrices \cite{Edelman_Eigen}, is required.
+In this case, correlation exists among subcarriers \cite{Edfors_OFDM_SVD, Li_DA_BICMB_OFDM, Li_DA_BICMB_OFDM_arXiv}.
+Hence, to calculate PEP, the joint Probability Density Function (PDF) of diagonal elements in $\mathbf{\Lambda}(m) \mathbf{\Lambda}^H(m)$ for all $m$ satisfying $\mathbf{a}_m \neq \mathbf{0}$, which are eigenvalues of a set of correlated Wishart matrices \cite{Edelman_Eigen}, is required \cite{Li_DA_BICMB_OFDM, Li_DA_BICMB_OFDM_arXiv}.
 However, this is an extremely difficult problem.
-The PDF of eigenvalues of two correlated Wishart matrices are given in \cite{Smith_Wishart}, \cite{Kuo_Wishart}, \cite{Chiani_MIMO}, which is already highly complicated.
-To the best of our knowledge, the joint PDF of eigenvalues of more than two correlated Wishart matrices is not available in the literature.
+The joint PDF of two correlated Wishart matrices is given in \cite{Smith_Wishart, Kuo_Wishart, Chiani_MIMO}, which is already highly complicated.
+To the best of our knowledge, the joint PDF of more than two correlated Wishart matrices is not available in the literature.
 The maximum diversity of an OFDM-MIMO system is known to be $N_rN_tL$ \cite{Jafarkhani_STC}.
-In our case, however, a performance degradation caused by correlation is to be expected.
+In the case of BICMB-OFDM with $M>L$, a performance degradation caused by subcarrier correlation is to be expected.
 Because, otherwise, the diversity can exceed the full diversity of $N_rN_tL$, which is a contradiction.
 In this section, the negative effect of correlation on the performance between two subcarriers is investigated to provide an intuitive insight.